SitizenFX/fivez/SECURITY.md

 ## 🚀 TL;DR

-- fivez Engine = 🔒 Proprietary + 🚀 Multiplayer Framework + 🎨 Fully Custom + 💡 Internal Studio Use Only
+- fivez = 🔒 Proprietary + 🚀 Multiplayer Framework + 🎨 Fully Custom + 💡 Internal Studio Use Only
 - Security issues must be reported **privately**, never publicly.
 - Unauthorized use or sharing of source code is strictly prohibited.
 -